Tinram/RND64/ReadMe.md

     rnd64 -f 100g | pv > /dev/null        stress your system

 ###### WARNING.
 When using RND64 to generate large files (1GB+): for HDDs consider the mechanical drive's age and performance; for SSDs consider the potential write wear.
-As well as warming the CPU, RND64 is quite capable of exhausting all hard drive space, finishing off a failing HDD, and reducing SSD lifetimes.
+As well as warming the CPU, RND64 is quite capable of exhausting all drive space, finishing off failing HDDs, and reducing SSD lifetimes.

 ## Executables